peter88213/nv_custom_export/README.md

 The [novelibre](https://github.com/peter88213/novelibre/) Python program helps authors organize novels.

-The user can provide custom export templates either locally in the project folder, or globally in the installation folder.
+The plugin replaces the default templates for the *Final manuscript document* export with custom templates that can be provided either locally (per project), or globally (for all projects) by the user.
-*novelibre* shall import the templates and apply them for the final document export.

 ## Requirements